M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_4.md

 ## tasks for subsequent meeting 🖥️✍🏽📖

-Your first homework assignment will entail the generation of a `conda environment` called  `bb8` with `python 3.9` and `pandas`, `nilearn`, `jupyter` & sending us the corresponding `environment.yml` via e-mail.
-This should be trivial given the information in the presentation in the previous chapter.

 Your second homework assignment will entail the generation of a `jupyter notebook` with
     - **mandatory**:  `3 different cells`: